Perot Family Scholars Medical Scientist Training Program (MSTP)

-The Medical Scientist Training Program (MSTP) offers a combined M.D./Ph.D. degree from UT Southwestern Medical School and UT Southwestern Graduate School of Biomedical Sciences in an academically rigorous yet supportive environment.
-The Program has been continuously funded by the National Institutes of Health since 1982.
+The Perot Family Scholars Medical Scientist Training Program (MSTP) at UT Southwestern, offers a combined M.D./Ph.D. degree from UT Southwestern Medical School and UT Southwestern Graduate School of Biomedical Sciences in an academic rigorous yet supportive environment.
+The Program has been continuously funded by the National Institutes of Health since 1982 and receives support from the Perot Family Scholars Program Fund endowment.
 Many alumni hold prominent positions in academia, industry, and nonprofit organizations.
-Distinctive features of the program include:

 - An emphasis on impactful, mechanistic research in a highly collaborative environment